Modeling Object Dissimilarity for Deep Saliency Prediction: Introduction

-While the importance of higher-level object information for saliency detection is widely acknowledged, reasoning about individual objects, in other words objectness~\cite{objectness}, is not sufficient.
-As discussed in~\cite{objectsMightNotHelpGazePrediction,whereshould,Yildirim_2020}, a good saliency detector needs to model the relative importance of image regions.
-For example, as illustrated in Fig.~\ref{fig_abstract}, while an object observed on its own in a scene might be salient, its saliency significantly decreases when surrounded by other objects of the same category~\cite{jin2015modeling}.
-Furthermore, in the presence of multiple similar objects, their relative size strongly influences their respective saliency.
-None of the state-of-the-art deep saliency prediction networks, however, reason about this \textit{contrast} between multiple objects.
+While the importance of higher-level object information for saliency detection is widely acknowledged, reasoning about individual objects, in other words objectness~\citep{objectness}, is not sufficient.
+As discussed in~\citep{objectsMightNotHelpGazePrediction,whereshould,Yildirim_2020}, a good saliency estimator needs to model the relative importance of image regions.
+For example, as illustrated in Figure~\ref{fig:figure3}, while an object observed on its own in a scene might be salient, its saliency significantly decreases when surrounded by other objects of the same category~\cite{jin2015modeling}.
+This is evidenced by the physiological study in~\citep{MacEvoy2009} that shows the role of the lateral occipital complex (LOC) in the human visual system.
+The LOC differentiates between multiple objects in a scene by distributing and normalizing the attention across all the objects in the scene.
+Consequently, this results in a decreased gaze response compared to a scene consisting of a single object.
+Drawing from this motivation, we introduce a saliency prediction model that reasons not only about multiple objects in a scene but also about the distribution of attention between them.

+Furthermore, the human visual system processes visual cues from objects based on their size~\citep{sizematters}, such that larger objects in a scene attract more attention.
+Therefore, in the presence of multiple similar objects, such as instances from the same category, their relative size strongly influences their respective saliency.
+We leverage this information to additionally model the size of objects in our saliency prediction framework.
+Note that none of the state-of-the-art deep saliency prediction networks reason about the \textit{contrast} between multiple objects.
+We model the relative \textit{contrast} between multiple objects in a scene inspired by the presence of object dissimilarity in the ground-truth saliency maps, as motivated by Figure~\ref{fig:dissimilarity-size-plots-gt}.
 This is what we achieve here via notions of object dissimilarity, by explicitly modeling the appearance and size dissimilarities across the objects observed in the scene.